-Students and families should use the district's complaint and appeal procedures as a first response to allegations of HIB.
+Students and families should use the district's complaint and appeal procedures as a first response to allegations of HIB of a student.
 However, nothing in this procedure prevents a student, parent/guardian, school, or district from taking action to remediate discrimination or harassment based on a student's membership in a legally protected class under local, state or federal law.
-A HIB complaint based on a student's legally protected status may also be reported to the following state or federal agencies: